microsoft/vscode-react-native/README.md

 For now the extension supports iOS direct debugging only on real iOS devices.

-Since this scenario are using some 3rd party tools for the debugging process.
+Since this scenarios are using some 3rd party tools for the debugging process.
 Sometimes it may have limitation from upstream.
 We still recommend using **Hermes direct debugging** as a first choice.

 To be able to debug an iOS app directly, you need to install [ios-webkit-debug-proxy](https://github.com/google/ios-webkit-debug-proxy):